Inez-y/2800-2024410-DTC08/README.md

 ## Usage Guide
-1. **What does the developer need to install:***
+1. What does the developer need to install:
     1. Javascript and Node.js
     2. VS Code
     3. MongoDB and Studio3T
-2. Which 3rd party APIs and frameworks does the developer need to download?
+2. Which 3rd party APIs and frameworks does the developer need to download? <br>
     There are third party frameworks and APIs needed to run this project, and they can be installed by running ```npm i``` in the terminal.
-3. Do they need any API keys?
+3. Do they need any API keys? <br>
     Yes, they need OpenAI and Clarifai API keys.
 4. In which order should they install things?
-Does installation location matter?
+Does installation location matter?<br>
     It does not matter which order you install the software in.
 Location does not matter too much as long as it is easily acccesiblee for the developer.
 5. Include detailed configuration instructions.
     1. ```npm i``` before running the app to ensure all dependencies are installed.